The Utah Solar Power Periodic Table of Elements

 Bridging the Panels and Solar Power

+Power Efficiency is the amount of solar energy your Utah system can convert into usable energy.
 Has your Utah solar company stated your chosen system will generate clean solar energy for 35-40 years? +2

-Has your Utah solar installer warrantied your system’s production to be at least 90% efficient 10 years after installation and 80% efficient 25 years after installation? +2
+Your production warranty tells you at what rate your panel production will start to decrease.
+If your panels start to decrease at a faster rate then the warranty claims they should be replaced under this warranty.
+Has your Utah solar installer warrantied your system’s production to be at least 90 percent efficient 10 years after installation and 80 percent efficient 25 years after installation? +2

+Service warranties are normally carried out by the installer.
+They will give you a service warranty on your panels to cover any dysfunctional components of your photovoltaic system.
 Does your Utah solar company offer a 10-year service warranty as part of its free solar quote? +1

-Has your Utah solar installer explained the web connectivity light and its monitoring purposes? +1
+Has your solar installer explained the web connectivity light and its monitoring purpose? +1

 This periodic table of solar panel elements clarifies the benefits of rooftop solar for homeowners in sustainable energy’s age of confusion.